 The Durham Museum offers a wide variety of summer workshops for groups of ten or more children ages 5-7 & 8-12.
 All workshops are one hour in length and can be booked Monday through Friday between June 2 and August 8.

 Summer Workshop Reservation Process

-In order to accommodate the scheduling needs of all groups, The Durham Museum has five time slots available each day.
+In order to accommodate the scheduling needs of all groups, The Durham Museum has established a schedule of available time slots.
 Please choose one of these options when planning your field trip.
-Special accommodations can be made for groups of 25 students or more.
-Reservations are made on a first come, first serve basis and must be made at least three weeks in advance of your visit.
+Special accommodations can be made for groups larger than 25 students.

 Summer Workshop Pricing